Dr Alex Powell

 Role

 Alex joined the School of Law at Oxford Brookes University in 2020 as a Teaching Fellow in Law.
 In February 2022, he took up a new role as a Lecturer in Law.
-In July 2023, Alex was apppointed as a Principal Lecturer in Law and took on Programme Lead responsibilities for several Law programmes including the Final Year Entry Programme and the MC Greece, BCAS and Brickfields partnerships.
-Alex is currently module leader of the Theory and Critique of Human Rights (LLM) and Contemporary Issues in Human Rights (LLM) modules.
-Alongside his teaching and administrative responsibilities, Alex is the Research Group Convenor for the Critical Legal Perspectives on Law, Society, Gender and Diversity research group.
+In July 2023, Alex was appointed as a Principal Lecturer in Law and took on Programme Lead responsibilities for several Law programmes including our LLM Programmes; the Final Year Entry Programme and the MC Greece, BCAS and Brickfields partnerships.
+Alongside his teaching and administrative responsibilities, Alex is the Research Group Convenor for the Critical Legal Perspectives on Law, Society, Gender and Diversity research group and the Interim Network Co-Lead of the Migration and refugees Research Network.

 Alex holds a PhD in Law from City, University of London for a thesis entitled Queering Refugee Law: A Study of Sexual Diversity in Asylum Policy and Practice in the United Kingdom.
 Before beginning his doctoral studies, Alex graduated from Birkbeck, University of London with an LLM with Distinction in Constitutional Politics, Law, and Theory and The University of Reading with a first-class LLB in Law.
 During his LLM, Alex was also awarded the Gilchrist Postgraduate Prize for 'outstanding achievement across all masters programmes' and the LLM in Constitutional Law prize for 'The top graduate on LLM in Constitutional Politics, Law and Theory.'